harshpreet931/Flashify/README.md

 ## Hosting with Vercel
 Flashify is hosted on Vercel, providing fast and reliable access to the application.
 You can access the live version at https://flashify-quiz.vercel.app.

-## Contributing

-We welcome contributions to Flashify!
-Please follow these steps to contribute:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## Contact

 Harshpreet Singh - [LinkedIn](https://www.linkedin.com/in/harshpreet931/)